bonitasoft/bonita-doc/md/configure-a-test-organization.md

 4. Add groups to your organization:
    1. Select the name of your organization and click **_Next_**.
    2. Click **_Add group_** to add a group.
 You can specify the following:
-     * the group Name, which is used internally by the Bonita BPM software
+     * the group Name, which is used internally by the Bonita BPM software._**NB: Bonita BPM doesn't support the '/' character in the group name field.
+A group name that contains a '/' may lead to unstable behaviour.**_
      * the Display name, which is the group name displayed in lists and wizards
      * the Path, which shows the hierarchical relationship between groups
      * a Description of the group